 But even those never quite hit the mark I’d always imagined: cold, intensely flavored, slushy iciness that is easily enjoyed.
 No work.
 Just refreshing deliciousness.

 Fill the bowl of your food processor nearly full with hulled fresh strawberries.
 If you have some blackberries that need a home like I did, throw those in, too.
 About 4 cups of fruit in all.
 Heat 1 cup of water and dissolve 1/4 cup of honey into it.
 Run the processor, and slowly pour the honey water into it, keeping an eye on the consistency.
 You don’t want it to be too watery.
 Try a taste, and check the sweetness you’d like.
 Less is more for me.
 I love the tart sweetness of the berries.
-Add a tablespoon of freshly squeezed lemon juice, give the mixture another swirl, taste one more time, adjust flavor if necessary (by adding a few more berries, or more honey water if you’ve not used it all, or a bit more lemon juice…)
+Add a tablespoon of freshly squeezed lemon juice, give the mixture another swirl, taste one more time, adjust flavor if necessary by adding a few more berries, or more honey water if you’ve not used it all, or a bit more lemon juice.

 Get a large metal pan.
 Aluminum is fine.
 Pour the mixture into the pan and place it in the freezer.
-Check it in about 20 or 25 minutes to begin scraping the forming ice crystals from the edges of the pan into the center, smoothing it back down each time.
-Set a timer so you don’t forget to do this every 20 minutes or so, until the pan is full of nicely "fluffed" ice crystals.
+Check it in about 20 or 25 minutes to begin scraping the forming ice crystals from the edges of the pan into the center, smoothing them back down each time.
+Set a timer so you don’t forget to do this every 20 minutes or so, until the pan is full of nicely “fluffed” ice crystals.
 You’ll be able to tell when it’s nearly ready because it will no longer appear wet.
 At that point, using a fork, loosen all the crystals so that they are not holding together in clumps.

 Pour the granita into a well-sealed container and store in the freezer until ready to enjoy in bowls, cups, glasses, or, maybe even a paper cone…